byu-is-403/syllabus/entity-framework/entity-framework-tutorial.md

 }
 ```

-- Add the Entity Framework package to the project by right mouse clicking on the FantasyBasketball solution and choosing Manage NuGet Packages
+- If you haven't done so already, add the Entity Framework package to the project by right mouse clicking on the FantasyBasketball solution and choosing Manage NuGet Packages

 - Click on the Browse tab and choose EntityFramework and click on Install